Recovery of Future Data via Convolution Nuclear Norm Minimization: Analysis and Algorithms

 where $\mathrm{ACL}_{\theta}(\cdot)$ is the \emph{averaged coding length} of a matrix.

-As we can see from Figure~\ref{fig:paras}(b), the averaged coding length of $\mathcal{A}_k(L_0)$ is minimized at some value between $k=1$ and $k=m$, and, interestingly, the minimizer can coincide with the point that maximizes the recovery accuracy provided that the parameter $\theta$ is chosen properly.
-So, to gain the ``best'' performance, the kernel size in CNNM should be set properly according to the structure of the target $L_0$.
-Since $L_0$ is unknown, estimating the parameters $k_1\times{}\cdots\times{}k_n$ is essentially a challenging model selection problem, and there is no magic to ascertain the best choice.
-In fact, the uncertainty in determining $k_1\times{}\cdots\times{}k_n$ is related to \emph{interval forecasting} (see~\cite{lbcnnm:2021}).
-For the setup of \emph{point forecasting} adopted in this paper, we would suggest some empirical rules: \begin{itemize} \item[$\bullet$] The parameter $k_n$, which is associated with the time-dimension, should be chosen as $k_n = \alpha{}m_n$, with $q/m_n<\alpha\leq1$, where $q$ is the forecast horizon.
-In most cases, $\alpha=0.5$ is a suitable choice. \item[$\bullet$] As for the parameters $k_1,\cdots{},k_{n-1}$, which correspond to the non-time dimensions, there are often a wide range of choices of appropriate and it is therefore adequate to apply the same setting to a specific category of data.
-For example, while dealing with natural images, it is usually good enough to simply use $k_j=13,\forall{}1\leq{j}\leq{}n-1$. \end{itemize}
+As we can see from Figure~\ref{fig:paras}(b), the averaged coding length of $\mathcal{A}_k(\mathbf{L}_0)$ is minimized at some value between $k=1$ and $k=m$, and, interestingly, the minimizer can coincide with the point that maximizes the recovery accuracy provided that the parameter $\theta$ is chosen properly.
+So, to gain the ``best'' performance, the kernel size in CNNM should be set properly according to the structure of the target $\mathbf{L}_0$.
+Since $\mathbf{L}_0$ is unknown, estimating the parameters $\{k_1,\cdots{},k_n\}$ is essentially a challenging model selection problem, and there is no magic to ascertain the best choice.
+In fact, the uncertainty in determining $\{k_1,\cdots,k_n\}$ is related to \emph{interval forecasting} (see~\cite{lbcnnm:2021}).
+Regarding the setup of \emph{point forecasting} adopted in this paper, we would suggest some empirical rules.
+Let $k_j=\alpha_jm_j$, then the hyper-parameters $\{\alpha_1,\cdots,\alpha_n\}$ could be set as follows: \begin{itemize} \item[$\bullet$] The parameter $\alpha_n$, which is associated with the time-dimension, should satisfy $h/m_n<\alpha_n\leq1$, where $h$ is the forecast horizon.
+In most cases, $\alpha_n=0.5$ is a suitable choice. \item[$\bullet$] The parameters $\{\alpha_1,\cdots{},\alpha_{n-1}\}$, which correspond to the non-time dimensions, just need to obey $0<\alpha_j\leq1, \forall{}1\leq{j}\leq{}n-1$.
+Empirically, while handling natural images and videos, near optimal recovery performance is often attained at $\alpha_j=0.25,\forall{}j$. \end{itemize}

 Figure~\ref{fig:paras}(c) shows the influence of the parameter $\lambda$.
 As we can see, there seems no need to tune $\lambda$ carefully.
 The reason is probably because the nuclear norm is already good at handling heavy-tailed data.
 So, no matter whether the observations are contaminated by noise or not, we would suggest setting $\lambda=1000$ for CNNM and $\mathrm{DFT}_{\ell_1}$.\\